actions/setup-python/README.md

   <a href="https://github.com/actions/setup-python"><img alt="GitHub Actions status" src="https://github.com/actions/setup-python/workflows/Main%20workflow/badge.svg"></a>
 </p>

-This action provides the following functionality for GitHub Actions users:
+This action provides the following functionalities for GitHub Actions users:

 - Optionally downloading and installing the requested version of Python/PyPy and adding it to the PATH
 - Optionally caching dependencies for pip, pipenv and poetry